 Professor John Duncan

-John is the Clinical Director for The National Hospital for Neurology & Neurosurgery.
-He is also the medical Director of the National Society for Epilepsy and Professor of Neurology at the Institute of Neurology of University College London.
+John is the medical Director of the National Society for Epilepsy and Professor of Neurology at the Institute of Neurology of University College London.

 Joan is a neurosurgeon.
 She’s a member of Society of British Neurosurgeons, the British Neurovascular Group and an international member of the Congress of Neurological Surgeons.